Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott-Semiconductor interface

 \subsection{Minimal Interface Perturbation}

-From an experimental standpoint, the selection of materials for the Mott insulator and the semiconductor will determine the interface perturbation $\Delta V$.
-Consequently, it is crucial to comprehend the requisite strength of the interface perturbation to establish a bound state.
-Interestingly, such a state is discovered to exist irrespective of whether $\Delta V$ is attractive or repulsive, provided it surpasses a specific threshold.
+From an experimental standpoint, the selection of materials for the Mott insulator and the semiconductor will determine the interface perturbation $\Delta V$, \red{the hopping strength $T$ as well as the band offset $V$}.
+Consequently, it is crucial to comprehend the requisite strength of the interface perturbation to establish a bound state. \red{Without this, the interface only supports interface resonances or, in case the band overlap energetically, quasi-particle wave functions covering both half-spaces.} Interestingly, such a state is discovered to exist irrespective of whether $\Delta V$ is attractive or repulsive, provided it surpasses a specific threshold. \red{While experimentally the choice of materials fixes the parameters, in our theoretical study it is instructive to tune the band offset $V$.
+As bound states have an energy outside of the Mott and semiconducting band, the respective band edges serve as a natural boundary for the allowed energies.
+For this, we need to distinguish between an attractive and repulsive perturbation.}